flamminger/facetedsearch/README.md

 #### Input

+Data can be fetched by providing a hashed URL to a JSON file in the URL query parameter `dataUrl`.
+Preselected Tags can be provided in the URL query parameter `tags`, multiple tags can be passed, but they have to be seperated with an `|` operator.

-Path can be set in the App component. accepts data in the format:
+accepts data in the format:

 ```json